 Provision of legal aid advice for housing is disappearing in large areas of England and Wales, creating legal aid deserts.

-Find out how many providers there are in your local area by using our interactive map:
+Find out how many providers there are in your local area by using our new interactive map:

 View the map in full

 The shortage in legal aid advice for housing means that people on low incomes facing homelessness and eviction are struggling to get the local face-to-face advice they desperately need and are entitled to by law.

 The government needs to urgently address this issue, which is why we are calling for an independent review into the sustainability of the civil legal aid system.